Skip to content

 • D-chiro-inositol (DCI): A metabolically derived form produced from myo-inositol via epimerase.
 More specifically involved in insulin-mediated glycogen synthesis and androgen metabolism.
 Over-supplementation of DCI has been associated with oocyte quality impairment (Nordio & Proietti, 2012, doi:10.1155/2012/438451).

 PCOS affects 8–13% of women of reproductive age globally (Balen et al., 2016, doi:10.1136/bmjopen-2016-013464).
 It is associated with insulin resistance, hyperandrogenism, irregular cycles, and fertility challenges.
-Inositol has emerged as a front-line nutritional intervention because:
+Inositol has emerged as a front-line nutritional intervention because (alongside berberine, which may support related insulin-signaling pathways through a complementary mechanism):

-1. It addresses the insulin-signaling dysfunction at the root of many PCOS symptoms.
+1. It may support insulin-signaling pathways implicated in many PCOS symptoms.

 2. It is well-tolerated with a favorable side-effect profile.